mazohu/fortune-cookie/Sprint1.md

 - As a site visitor, I want to be able to view, sign-up, or login fromt he landing page.
 - As a user, I want to make sure my username and password are viable through input verification by the login.

-**What issues your team planned to address**
+## What issues your team planned to address

 The front-end team planned to address creating a landing page, an about the web app section, as well as creating sign in and login pages.
-They aso updated the routing and pre-templated UI-kit pages as necessary.
-The backend team planned to create a pre-existing third-party authentication system so that users could make an account.
+They also planned to update the internal routing (our temporary, "mocked backend") and pre-templated UI-kit pages as necessary.

+The backend team planned to implement a pre-existing third-party authentication system so that users could make an account. [todo: write your other plans if there were more]

-**Which ones were successfully completed**
+## Which ones were successfully completed

-Front-end succesfully addressed their planned sprint 1 tasks.
+Front-end succesfully completed their planned sprint 1 tasks.

+Back end... [todo]

 **Which ones didn't and why?**

+[todo (if necessary]